grackle-project/grackle/doc/source/Installation.rst

 Configuring Grackle's Build
 +++++++++++++++++++++++++++

+The compilation (and installation) of Grackle can be configured using various options.
+These options, are described in the following 2 tables:

 The following table lists Grackle-specific cmake options that can be used to configure the build

-.. list-table:: General Configuration
+.. list-table:: Grackle-Specific Options
-   :widths: 10 30 5
+   :widths: 12 30 5
    :header-rows: 1

    * - Name